DancanOduor/GithubSearch/README.md

 1. Git clone this repository from [ https://youthful-kare-160046.netlify](Search-Github).
 2. Make sure you have node and npm installed
 3. Run npm link in your terminal, this will download and save all required modules.
-4. Run ng serve for a dev server.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.

 ## Specifications